RobHockingMath/Hologram_Simulator/README.md

 This codebase is is for simulating the appearance of a half-parallax hologram, given half-parallax hogel-column images.
 It produces frames of an animation of how the resulting hologram would look - accurate within the ray (but not the wave) model of light - by moving the camera around a virtual copy of the hologram and rendering from a few angles.
 You can then put the frames together with ffmpeg.

+Right now I think there is some confusion about how the hogels are laid out.
+It can be like this,

+O O O O O
+O O O O O
+O O O O O
+O O O O O

+or like this

+O O O O O
+ O O O O O
+O O O O O
+ O O O O O
+O O O O O

+The second pattern is supposed to lead to better holograms.
+Obviously, the same layout that was assumed when the hogel images were made should be used here in the simulator.
+But I think that isn't the case, which will cause some small jitter errors.
+But these aren't the end of the world.

 The code is, by my standards, not bad.
 I could probably clean it up enough to make it easy to use with a few hours work.
 The magic happens inside hologram_simulator.cpp - the main issue is that the various parameters and assumptions are hard coded in there instead of being command line parameters.
 For example, right now the line

 std::string hogel_folder_name = "Oppenheimer_hogels5/Hogel_Column_";